 The Budget Management Division is responsible for assisting the City Council and Executive Management team in managing the City's resources, developing and maintaining the City's long-range financial projections, and evaluating the fiscal impact of legislative initiatives and judicial decisions effecting municipalities.
 Budget Management coordinates the development and preparation of the annual budget.
 Routine revenue and expenditure reports are prepared and provided to City management and the City Council to assist with budget monitoring.

-Paulina Flores, Finance Manager
+Paulina Flores, Acting Finance Manager - Budget

 The Cashiering & Collections Services Division is responsible for receiving, depositing, and collecting on behalf of the City, all taxes, assessments, fees, and other revenues.
 Due to the significant technological improvements in how payments can be received and made, the Division is continually offering new services to customers and vendors.
 This division processes and records all revenue received at City Hall, as well as, all City off-site locations, and also ensures revenue is deposited in a timely manner into the City's financial depository accounts.
 Another important function of this division is to ensure proper controls over cash and negotiable items, as well as, collection of all delinquent taxes and fees.
 The Division is responsible for ensuring all revenues owed to the City are received and may use a variety of methods to collect these funds, including sending delinquent notices, making collections calls, placing a lien on property, filing a claim in Small Claims Court or sending delinquent receivables to an outside collection agency.
 Finally, the Division is responsible for disbursing all approved funds and processes all checks and electronic payments for the payment of goods and services approved in the budget and the City’s financial system.